fbpx

 About

-Named after the generous man who donated the property, Reilly Bird, this 28-hectare (69-acre) reserve is a stunning parcel of mixed hardwood forest situated along the upper Ottawa River, just northwest of the town of Deep River.
+Named after the generous man who donated the nature reserve, Reilly Bird, this 28-hectare (69-acre) property is a stunning parcel of mixed hardwood forest situated along the upper Ottawa River, just northwest of the town of Deep River.

 Ontario Nature is grateful to Mr. Bird for his generous donation to protect a piece of the Algonquin to Adirondack corridor.